Classes

 Instructor: Mary Lou Lauricella

 Want to learn the art of improvisation?
-Join instructor Marylou Lauricella this Winter where classes will involve engaging exercises and scenes that improve your spontaneity, listening skills, and ability to be more present through the art of improvisation.
+Join instructor Marylou Lauricella this Spring where classes will involve short form exercises and games that improve your spontaneity, listening skills, and ability to be more present through the art of improvisation.
+The final class will take place on-stage at The Legacy Theatre!

 In partnership with Branford Parks and Rec